-Action Done Notes Offer hypo-allergenic bedding, toiletries and cleaning products.
-Provide waterproof mattress protectors on request.
-Ensure TVs allow guests to activate subtitles when required, and provide simple instructions on how to do this.
-Ensure windows and curtains can be reached by your guests and are easy to open and close.
-Provide black-out curtains or blinds.
+Act ion Done Notes 0 Provide meals in rooms (on request) for disabled guests.
 Avoid dark rugs and mats, as they can be perceived by customers with dementia as black holes, and avoid shiny or reflective flooring, bold patterns and stripes, as they can cause confusion.
 Avoid deep-pile carpets that may cause trips or make it difficult to manoeuvre for a wheelchair user.
-Provide adequate space to move in between areas and have the flexibility to move furniture around.
 Ensure that doors or door frames contrast in colour to the adjacent wall and floor and that door handles contrast in colour to the door.
-Provide consistent lighting throughout.
-Enable lighting levels to be adjusted using a dimmer switch and/or make available additional table lamps.
-Provide light switches within easy reach from the bed.
-If you provide a cleaning service, ensure housekeeping staff do not move furniture and personal items as in most cases they are placed in positions that are accessible to the guest.